 Layer options provide additional detail to the map.

-Provides a map of land, road and other parcel boundaries, which are great for contractors and volunteers on private and public land.
+Provides a map of the land, road, and other parcel boundaries, which is great for contractors and volunteers on private and public land.
 These are displayed as a black outline overlaid on top of the current base map.

 Auto map centering

 Automatically move the map to keep your location in the centre of the screen.

 This will turn labels on or off for your traps, bait stations, and monitoring sites.
 The labels only show when you are zoomed in.

 This will turn labels on or off for your lines in the map view.